umarhassan-mitodl/8.13-14-fall-2016/content/pages/safety-in-junior-lab.md

 ## Radiation Safety

-Radiation safety at MIT is under the authority of the {{% resource_link "fe238669-b034-4e1c-a8f1-11f60df5418f" "Radiation Protection Program" %}}.
+Radiation safety at MIT is under the authority of the [Radiation Protection Program](https://ehs.mit.edu/radiological/).
 Junior Lab is accountable to that office for the safe handling and accountability of the sources used in the experiments. **Meticulous care must be taken by all students and staff to insure that every source signed out from the locked repository is returned immediately after its use and signed in.** (See Table 1.)

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 Experiment